Healthy Homes Assessment Avalon

 Insulation Avalon

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3